Top of the page

 Before you take your temperature:

-Glass thermometers that contain mercury are not recommended.
+Glass thermometers that contain mercury aren't recommended.
 If you have a glass thermometer, contact your local health unit to find out how to dispose of it safely.
 If you break a glass thermometer, call your local poison control centre right away.

 Oral (by mouth) is the most common method of taking a temperature.
-For you to get an accurate reading, the person must be able to breathe through his or her nose.
-If this is not possible, use the rectum, ear, or armpit to take the temperature.
+For you to get an accurate reading, the person must be able to breathe through their nose.
+If they can't, then use the rectum, ear, or armpit to take the temperature.

 Taking a temperature in the armpit may not be as accurate as taking an oral or rectal temperature.